 If you rather not drive yourself, a tour will take you there from Reykjavik.
 There are many tours available, varying from 1 up to 3 days.
 Besides taking you to Diamond Beach and Jokulsarlon, these tours drive you around more highlights, like the Golden Cirkel and the waterfalls in the South.

-Below you can find some highlighted tours to explore Diamond Beach and Jokulsarlon, but there are more tours available!
+Below you can find some highlighted tours to explore Diamond Beach and Jokulsarlon, but there are more tours available, for a nice overview of our favorites click here.

 When is the best time to visit Diamond Beach and the Jokulsarlon Glacier